The Value of Childhood

 curiosity

-Likewise, play is important for children physically to develop:
+Likewise, play is important for children to develop physically:

 agility and stamina